New Jersey Legislative Council: Powers

+The Constitution of 1776 set up a fusion of powers system of state government, which allowed for an overlap of executive, legislative and judicial authority.

+All state officials, including the governor, were appointed by the Legislature.
+The Vice-President of Council would succeed the governor (who was the president of the Council) if a vacancy occurred in that office.
+The governor was elected to a one-year term by the Legislative Council and the General Assembly — in joint meeting — and served, with casting vote, as the President of the Council.
+The Legislative Council itself chose one of its members to be Vice-President of Council who would succeed if a vacancy occurred in the Governor's office.

 In addition to electing the Governor, the Legislative Council and the General Assembly — in joint meeting — chose the Judges of the New Jersey Supreme Court, Judges of the Inferior Court of Common Pleas, Justices of the Peace, Clerks of the Supreme Court, County Clerks, Attorney General, and Secretary of State.

 Under the fusion of powers system, the Governor and Council comprised the Court of Appeals, "in the last resort", continuing the system in use under colonial rule.
 Three or more Members of the Legislative Council were to be a privy council to the Governor.

 Under the 1776 constitution, the Legislative Council had the same powers as the Assembly in the introduction and passage of bills, with the exception that the Council could not "prepare or alter any money bill"; that authority was left to the Assembly alone.
 Sessions of the Legislative Council could only be convened while the Assembly was sitting.
 The Speaker of the Assembly was required to notify the Governor or Vice President of Council at each adjournment of the lower house of the time at which it would reconvene.